GreyRook/code-with-style/docs/review/reviewer/standard.md

 *   If no other rule applies, then the reviewer may ask the author to be consistent with what is in the current codebase, as long as that doesn't worsen the overall code health of the system.

+*Adjustment Grey Rook:*
+*A decision must still be made as to whether the style guide contains architectual* *decisions or the Jira ticket (taking into account the short livetime of a ticket).*
+*Furthermore, it is important to note that this decision does not relate to the stack.*

 ## Resolving Conflicts {#conflicts}